yuanwang-wf/wild_haskell/chapter2.md

 # Chapter 2 From State to Monad Transformers

-data61 has an amazing haskell course [fp-course](https://github.com/data61/fp-course).
+data61 has an amazing Haskell course [fp-course](https://github.com/data61/fp-course).
 Brian McKenna has a serial of wonderful [videos](https://www.youtube.com/playlist?list=PLly9WMAVMrayYo2c-1E_rIRwBXG_FbLBW) walk through the course.

 This post aims to cover <em>State</em> course which is skipped in videos.